SachaCR/storevent/packages/storevent/README.md

 ## Specific errors
 - `ConcurrencyError`: Use this error in your implementation to prevent events from being appended concurrently for the same entity.
-- `WrongSequenceError`: Use this error in your implementation when you detect inconsistency in your event sequence.
+- `WrongOffsetError`: Use this error in your implementation when you detect inconsistency in your event offset.
 - `UnknownReducerError`: This error is thrown when an `EntityReducer` cannot find a reducer for a given event name.